io-gui/io/README.md

 Io-Gui has no runtime dependencies and only a few development dependencies.
 Aside from typescript compiler, IoGui relies on very little tooling for development, linting and testing.
 In theory, you should be able to type `tsc` and off you go.
 But for the sake of ergonomics, it uses [nodejs](nodejs.org) and [yarn](yarnpkg.com) to run development scripts.

-To install and develop Io-Gui locally:
+To download and develop Io-Gui locally:

 ```bash
 git clone https://github.com/io-gui/io.git && cd io
 yarn && yarn dev
 ```

-This will install dev dependencies start the typescript watch script.
+This will install dev dependencies and start the typescript watch script.
 You will also need to **run a static file server** of your choice.

 ```bash
 yarn build